YOU DO YOU

 The Strength Training Moat is just outside the downstairs fitness center at the AOERC.
 We have dumbbells (3-50 lbs), barbells (5-15 lbs), Reebok benches, and rowers available for use at the moat!

 We are pleased to offer in-person group fitness classes for the Fall Quarter!
-We will be holding our group fitness classes with the help from our certified instructors at outside our facilities on the Main Campus AND SRWC!
+We will be holding our group fitness classes with the help from our certified instructors at outside our facilities on the Main Campus!
 Join in on the fun while staying safe and socially distanced.
 All of our programs will ensure a minimum of 6-feet physical distancing between individuals is maintained at all times.
 Staff and participants must wear a face covering at all times.

 Virtual Fitness Classes